raven-black-dream/digital-garden/posts/Plot Information/Plot Lines/The Collection.md

 The door of his Haven was slightly ajar.
 His dagger in hand 'abd fades from view as he slipped through the door.
 Stalking through the halls of his Haven his senses keen.
 His muscles loose, relaxed.
 The only tension in his body in his legs, as he balanced on the knife's edge.
 No one here.
 He storms into the room where his collection is kept.
 The cabinet is open.

-NO!
-One of the Tremere in missing.
-Who!?!

 His beast rises in the back of his mind.
-In a blink he is back in the catacombs sprinting towards Marcus's office.
+In a blink he is back in the catacombs stalking towards Marcus's office.
+Menace and Determination flowing from his every movement.

 In Marcus's office: